-- 2. Definition: Unless the subject or the context otherwise requires, - a) "Available capital resources "means the excess of assets over liabilities plus the additions minus the deductions set out in Annexure IV and after the application of the limits set out in that Annexure. - b) "Climate-change related risks or climate risks "means the risks posed by the exposure of an insurer to transition, physical and/or liability risks caused by or related to climate change.
-The transition, physical and/or liability risks may be defined as:-

-- 1) Transition risks means risks that arise from the transition to a low-carbon and climate-resilient economy, - 2) Physical risks mean risks that arise from the physical effects of climate change, and - 3) Liability risk means the risk of claims arising under liability policies, as well as direct actions against insurers, for failing to manage climate risk. - c) "Credit risk "means the risk of adverse changes in the value of capital resources due to unexpected changes in the actual default as well as in the deterioration of obligor's credit worthiness short of default, including migration risk, spread risk due to defaults and concentration risk. - d) "Future discretionary benefits (FDB)"means the following non-guaranteed benefit, any future expected payment to the policyholders or beneficiaries derived from their participation which is:- - 1) either in the realized or in the unrealized returns of an identified basket of assets, - 2) either according to the terms of the insurance contract or based on a commercial or other statements of the insurer, - 3) either at the end of the insurance contract or whenever the policyholder exercises any of the options of the contract, - 4) either uncertain in the timing of the payment or its amount or both.
+- 2. Definition: Unless the subject or the context otherwise requires, in this directive, - - (a) "Act" means the Insurance Act, 2022 (2079 BS). - (b) "Authority" means Nepal Insurance Authority. - (c) "Available capital resources" means the excess of assets over liabilities, plus the additions minus the deductions set out in Annexure IV and after the application of the limits set out in Annexure. - (d) "Climate-change related risks or climate risks" means the risks posed by the exposure of an insurer to transition, physical and/or liability risks caused by or related to climate change.
+The transition, physical and/or liability risks may be defined as:- - (1) Transition risks means risks that arise from the transition to a low-carbon and climate-resilient economy, - (2) Physical risks mean risks that arise from the physical effects of climate change, and - (3) Liability risk means the risk of claims arising under liability policies, as well as direct actions against insurers, for failing to manage climate risk. - (e) "Credit risk" means the risk of adverse changes in the value of capital resources due to unexpected changes in the actual default as well as in the deterioration of obligor's credit worthiness short of default, including migration risk, spread risk due to defaults and concentration risk. - (f) "Future discretionary benefits (FDB)" means all non-guaranteed benefits, any future expected payments to policyholders or beneficiaries derived from their participation which meets all of the following criteria: - - (1) Its source is either realized or unrealized returns of an identified basket of assets, - (2) It is based either according to the terms of the insurance contract or based on a commercial or other statement of the insurer, - (3) It is paid either at the end of the insurance contract or whenever the policyholder exercises any of the options of the contract, - (4) It is uncertain in either the timing of the payment or its amount or both.